iffatul-anon/LabTask-SE122/README.md

 9.Any character is entered through the keyboard, write a program to determine whether the character entered is a capital letter ,a small case letter , a digit or a special symbol.

 10. Write a program to find out your grade in final exam.
 Taking the marks input from user.
 Follow DIU grading method.

+Lab Task-3

+1.Write a program to calculate overtime pay of 10 employees.
+Overtime is paid at the rate of Rs.
+ 12.00 per hour for every hour worked above 40 hours.
+Assume that employees do not work for fractional part of an hour.

+2. Write a program to find the factorial value of any number entered through the keyboard.

+3. Write a program to print all prime numbers from 1 to 300.
+(Hint: Use nested loops, break and continue)

+4. Write a program to add first seven terms of the following series using a for loop: 1/1! + 2/2! + 3/3! + .............

+5. Check the following number prime or not by taking input from the user.

+6. Print Fibonacci series up to a certain number by taking it input from the user.

+7. Print the following pattern of pyramid with star.
+8. Print the following pattern.

+ 1

+ 21

+ 321

+ 4321

+ 54321